harshitpaunikar1/Project-2/.github/project-buildup-history.md

 - Task summary: Focused on the fiscal deficit and revenue side of the India Budget analysis today.
 Plotted the revenue deficit alongside the fiscal deficit over time to show how the composition changed.
 Also looked at the direct vs indirect tax breakdown and how it related to economic activity.
 The revenue from disinvestment targets was notably optimistic compared to historical achievement rates, which became one of the key discussion points in the analysis narrative.
 - Deliverable: Deficit and revenue analysis complete.
 Disinvestment gap highlighted in narrative.
+## 2022-10-24 - Day 6: Final narrative

+- Task summary: Pulled together the final narrative for the India Budget 2020 analysis.
+The analysis had several threads — sector allocation, fiscal deficit, revenue mix, and disinvestment — and needed a coherent story connecting them.
+Wrote an executive summary that led with the three main findings and then described each in more detail.
+Also added a data sources section with proper citation and a limitations caveat about using announced vs actual expenditure figures.
+- Deliverable: Final narrative complete.
+Executive summary written.
+Sources and limitations documented.